rust-lang/rustc-dev-guide/src/analysis/well-formed.md

 fn apartment_complex<T>(block: T, name: String) where String: Clone { /* ... */ }
 ---
 String: Clone // Trivial & Global bound!
 There's no aliases to resolve.
-// Maybe there's obligations on T but we don't care about them here.
+// There could be bligations on T but we don't care about them here.
-// ...
 ```

 This produces a trait bound obligation `String: Clone` that is _Global_ (no generic parameters) and _Trivial_ (didn't require normalization to be well-formedness checked).
 The trait solver doesn't need to be given any additional information for it to be able to make a judgment on the well-formedness of `String: Clone`.